Chapter VIII of the Constitution of Australia: Amendments

 Section 128 was amended in the 1977 referendum, allowing for the participation of electors in the territories.
 Electors in territories which can be represented in the House of Representatives (currently the Northern Territory and the Australian Capital Territory) are counted in determining whether a majority of all electors in Australia approve a change.
-Electors in other territories (called external territories) cannot vote in referendums.
+Electors resident in other territories (called external territories) are able to vote in referendums (as in elections) as voters registered in the Northern Territory or in a state.

 There was an unsuccessful attempt to amend the section in 1974, which would have altered the section so that if an equal number of states approved and disapproved of a change; the result would be determined by national majority.
-That unsuccessful referendum also attempted to allow for voting of those in the territories during elections; an issue address in the aforementioned 1977 referendum.
+That unsuccessful referendum also attempted to allow for voting of those in the territories during elections; an issue addressed in the 1977 referendum.

-The Hawke Government's Constitutional Commission recommended in its final report that the section be altered to allow for State Parliaments to initiate referendums by passing bills containing proposed changes.
+The Hawke government's Constitutional Commission recommended in its final report that the section be altered to allow for State Parliaments to initiate referendums by passing bills containing proposed changes.
 Under the proposal, if at least half the states passed bills containing the same amendment within a 12-month period, the Governor-General would be obliged to put the proposal to referendum.
 The Commission also recommended against the introduction of an elector's initiative system, (as used by Switzerland and several US States) reasoning that it would be at odds with the Australian traditions of responsible government and representative government.